AeroRider66/05challenge/README.md

 # Challenge 05 Third-party APIs

 ## Startup
-Access web page via URL https://aerorider66.github.io/06challenge/
+Access web page via URL https://aerorider66.github.io/05challenge/

 ## Use and Function
-This app is designed to provide a 5-day weather forecast for the city of their choice.
-Once the desired city is input, the app will present the weather type, temperature, humidity, and wind=speed.
+This app is designed to provide a Kanban-style task board.
+It provides the user with the capability to create a task and see it on a board that allows for the task to moved between 3 areas - To Do, In Progress, and Done.
+It will allow the user to input the title, task description, and task due date for each task.

 ## User Interface
-Upon access the user will be provided a page divided into 2 sides.
-There will be an input box and a 'Submit' button on the left side.
-Upon first visit, the right side will contain no information.
-When the user provides a city in the box, and presses the 'Submit' button, a new button will be created directly under the city input box.
-This new button will contain the name of the city that was input.
-The right side of the page will update and display the weather forecast for the next 5 days for the input city.
-The user may enter another city to search in the input field, and the 5-day forecast will update with the new city.
-Additionally, for each city searched, a new button will be added below the input box as it was with the first one.
-Clicking one of the those buttons will repopulate the weather for that city, updated at the time of the button push.
+Upon access the user will be provided a page divided into 3 columns, and a button that says 'Add task'.
+Once tasks are added to the board, upon load the user will be presented with tasks previously entered.
+When the 'Add Task' button is pushed, the user will have a pop-up input box with 3 fields, 'Task Title', 'Due Date' and Task 'Description'.
+The 'Due Date' input will contain a calendar modal for ease of date input.
+When input is complete, the user will press the button, and the task will be saved and display as a card on the board.
+User will be able to move card between columns.
+Card color will changed based on amount of time left on task.

 ## Application Internal Operations

-The operation of the code in the app, is centric around only 2 provided parameters, and a single API key URL.
+The operation of the code in the app, is centric around only 3 provided parameters, and a single API key URL.
 The 2 parameters are the city name provided by the user, and a weather 'container'.
 The operation is centric around the input city (user input), the API response from https://openweathermap.org, and the parsing of the information provided by this app.